-BigAnimal requires access to your cloud to perform maintenance.
-BigAnimal CLI commands used in the procedures for connecting your cloud to BigAnimal automatically sets some of these permissions for you.
-For details on these and other permissions or policies required by BigAnimal, refer to the child topic for your cloud provider.
+BigAnimal needs access to your cloud to perform maintenance.
+BigAnimal CLI commands used for connecting your cloud to BigAnimal set some of these permissions for you.
+For details on these and other permissions or policies required by BigAnimal, refer to the corresponding topic for your cloud provider.

 BigAnimal also requires permissions to run Kubernetes cluster services for PostgreSQL workloads and the associated storage services.
 It requires a set of supporting permissions:

-And, a small set of supporting permissions to ensure access to the services above and availability of cloud account information.
+A small set of supporting permissions to ensure access to the services above and availability of cloud account information

-The scope of these permissions are limited to the associated cloud account.
+The scope of these permissions is limited to the associated cloud account.

-Ensure that in your cloud provider shell, your environment is running:
+In your cloud provider shell, make sure that your environment is running:

-- BigAnimal CLI version 1.4 or later.
-For detailed steps, see Installing the CLI.
+- BigAnimal CLI version 2.0 or later.
+For details, see Installing the CLI.